codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 I have outlined a 4 step process to build an online community for your startup, which will get into more detail further into the article.
 I have also added a few of the the best practices that you should follow to maintain a great experience for your users.

-# 4 steps to building an online community for your startup

 1. Determine the focus for your online community
 2. Research which platform is best to grow your community
 3. Identify key internal stakeholders for the community